5 Things You Should Know About CBD and Alcohol

 Having CBD and alcohol together

-While only a few studies over the last several decades examined the effects of CBD and alcohol when taken together, there are enough data to know that CBD and alcohol interact with each other.
+While only a few studies over the last several decades examined the effects of CBD and alcohol when taken together, there is enough data to know that CBD and alcohol interact with each other.

 CBD could reduce alcohol intake